raghavdeivachilai/Card-Playing-Agent-with-Expectiminimax-and-Pruning/Readme.md

 # Card Playing Agent with Expectiminimax and Pruning:

 I programmed an agent to play trick taking games such as Hearts, Spades, and Bridge.
-I have used a game engine to run the program and compete with other players.
+I ran the program on a game engine to compete with other players.

 ## Simple Trick Taking Game :
 This game is played with 4 players and a standard 52 card deck.
 There are four suits , Spades ♠,